Statistiche accessi

 Technology Comparison

-The most widely available touch technologies today are essentially three: resistive (RTP = Resistive Touch Panel), capacitive (PCAP or CTP = Capacitive Touch Panel), and Zytronic.
+The most widely available touch technologies today are essentially three: resistive (RTP = Resistive Touch Panel), capacitive (PCAP or CTP = Capacitive Touch Panel), and Displax.

 CJB has over 20 years of experience in the implementation and supply of touch screens and has worked with all of these technologies, gaining an appreciation for their differences.